 (2) maintain such certification as a Reliability Coordinator; and

-(3) deliver RC Services in accordance with the NERC Reliability Standards to –
+(3) provide RC Services in accordance with the NERC Reliability Standards to –

 (A) transmission operators in the CAISO Balancing Authority Area;

+(B) the CAISO Balancing Authority;

-(B) other Balancing Authorities that request such services from the CAISO and execute the RCSA, including Balancing Authorities that are also registered as transmission operators; and
+(C) other Balancing Authorities that request such services from the CAISO and execute the RCSA, including Balancing Authorities that are also registered as transmission operators; and

-(C) transmission operators within other Balancing Authority Areas that are not also registered as a Balancing Authority.
+(D) transmission operators that are within Balancing Authority Areas receiving RC Services from the CAISO.

 (b) Implementation of RC Services.

 (1) Balancing Authorities.
-A Balancing Authority that wishes to receive Reliability Coordinator services from the CAISO must first execute an RCSA with the CAISO that establishes –
+A Balancing Authority that elects to receive Reliability Coordinator services from the CAISO must first execute an RCSA with the CAISO that establishes –

 (A) the Balancing Authority as an RC Customer of the CAISO;